kissmetrics/km-support/_posts/2012-11-04-people-search.md

 ![Person Search 10][ss10]

-By default, KISSmetrics will list the people that satisfy your search conditions.
+By default, Kissmetrics will list the people that satisfy your search conditions.
 But you can make your search results much more useful by adding in event activity or property information.

 ![Person Search 11][ss11]